 Is the 231km a bit more than you wanted to chew off?
-Come and run the 128km Ellery Monster trail ultra through some of the most spectacular and runable sections of the Larapinta Trail.
-Starting at lunch time on Saturday from the beautiful Ellery Creek Big Hole Waterhole.
+Come and run the 128km Ellery Monster trail ultra-marathon through some of the most spectacular and runnable sections of the Larapinta Trail.
+Starting at 9am on Saturday from the beautiful Ellery Creek Big Hole Waterhole.
 The route starts off with a fantastic flowing and gently undulating run across the Alice Valley on Section 6 of the Larapinta Trail.

-Now that you have warmed up, enjoy the hospitality of the Hugh Gorge Aid station as you refuel for an epic evening traversing Hugh Gorge and then ascending the most spectacular Razorback ridge into the night.
-A relatively short but very technical leg will move you through to the amazing Standley Chasm aid station.
-Again, refueling here is a must as you are about to undertake another hard slog for the next leg.
-Traversing the rugged back canyon from Standley Chasm, up along the high route, most of this will be in the dark as the trail markers reflect your way forward for some distance.
+Now that you have warmed up, enjoy the hospitality of the Hugh Gorge Aid station as you refuel for an epic afternoon traversing Hugh Gorge and then ascending the most spectacular Razorback ridge into the night.
+Catch the Aid Station crew at Junction 4/5 (Birthday Waterhole) for a refresh.
+From here, you will climb the amazing Brinkley Bluff.
+A summit that will allow you to view, by moonlight, a magnificent ancient landscape in every direction.
+A 10km technical descent will move you through to the amazing Standley Chasm aid station.
+Again, refuelling here is a must as you are about to undertake another hard slog for the next leg.
+Traversing the rugged back canyon from Standley Chasm, up along the high route, most of this will be in the dark or early morning as the trail markers reflect your way forward for some distance.

-That is enough of the hard slog for a while…you run through some more amazing winding relatively gentle single track to Jay Creek, Mulga Camp Aid Station and into Simpsons Gap where you only have 2 notable climbs and about 25km to go.
+That is enough of the hard slog for a while…you run through some more amazing winding relatively gentle single track to Fish Hole waterhole, Mulga Camp and into Simpsons Gap Aid Stations where you only have 2 notable climbs and about 25km to go.
 Climbing up Euro Ridge is one of the most rewarding views and your first glimpse of the destination, 13kms from the finish line and provides the final ‘sting in the tail’ before descending down to the finish line at the Telegraph Station.

 ENTRY FEE INCLUSIONS (Not applicable to buddy runners):